Flurry (company)

-Flurry is an American mobile analytics, monetization, and advertising company founded in 2005.
-The company develops and markets a platform for analyzing consumer interactions with mobile applications, packages for marketers to advertise in-apps, as well as a service for applying monetization structures to mobile apps.
-Flurry analyzes 150 billion app sessions per month.
-The company's analytics platform tracks application sessions in iOS, Android, HTML5, and JavaME platforms.
-Flurry has raised a total of $65 million in funding since its founding and in March 2014 announced that it would partner with Research Now to create a panel database on mobile users.
-Flurry was acquired by Yahoo! on July 21, 2014 for somewhere between $200 and $300 million.
+Flurry was an American mobile analytics, monetization, and advertising company founded in 2005.
+The company developed and marketed a platform for analyzing consumer interactions with mobile applications, packages for marketers to advertise in-apps, as well as a service for applying monetization structures to mobile apps.
+Flurry analyzed 150 billion app sessions per month.
+The company's analytics platform tracked application sessions in iOS, Android, HTML5, and JavaME platforms.
+Flurry raised a total of $65 million in funding since its founding and in March 2014 announced that it would partner with Research Now to create a panel database on mobile users.
+Flurry was acquired by Yahoo! on July 21, 2014, for somewhere between $200 and $300 million.

 History

 Flurry was launched in 2005 by entrepreneurs Sean Byrnes, Dan Scholnick, and Gabriel Vanrenen.
 It first started as a premium mobile applications company, that grew mostly in the developing world.
 As the team realized that it would be hard to monetize through advertising in these markets, they decided to pivot into a universal analytics platform that all mobile apps could use.

 The Flurry analytics and advertising platform really started to take off with the advent of the iPhone, with its own App Store, and soon after Flurry became the de facto analytics platform for mobile apps.

 Flurry also merged with a company called Pinch Media based in New York that was working on a similar product, and together they had almost 80% marketshare for mobile analytics.